 “Read it,” the Sheriff commanded.

-I nodded.
-“The writer dated it, and it goes ‘Dear Will.
+“It goes ‘Dear Will.
 I heard you’d made detective, and I’ve been following what you’re doing closely.
 Sounds like you’re giving the bad guys hell, so keep up the good work.

 “‘Now for the purpose of this letter.
 First, you do know me, and I’m looking forward to the opportunity of working with you.
 Unfortunately, it won’t be as a fellow officer of the law.
 Suffice it to say, we’re trying to achieve the same goal, only you have legal constraints tossed on you because you wear a badge.
 I have no such constraints.
 You’re facing threats you nothing about, and in the months to come, your world is going to be rocked with news and revelations you never expected.